-. . . . .
+[[copy edited by Kezia Endsley]]

+TE color code: GREEN check out OK; YELLOW needs attention; RED is an error that needs fixing

+Editors: The authors use “consumer” to refer to the people who read and use the reports and dashboards, and “producer” to refer to the people to create them.
+I’m not a fan of this usage because both terms imply aspects of each and also there relationship that don’t hold.
+I think it would be simpler and more direct to use “reader” or “viewer” for the first and “analyst” for the second.
+I’ve been going with your suggestion in the chapters (reader/viewer/analyst).
+Kezia

+AR: understood.

+Also, I am not comfortable with the use of abbreviations like “OSSIM” and “IPS” that are not spelled out.
+I’ve inserted a few of these.
+Of course, an alternative is to have a separate appendix for definitions.
+Either way works, but I don’t think it is respectful to the reader to expect them to know all of these, even if 99% of readers know 99% of abbreviations.

+AR: agreed. fixed.
+Thx.

 Chapter 10: Designing Effective Security Dashboards

+[AU: Some of the figures in this chapter require eps versions to accompany the readable PDF I have.
+Please send eps versions for the PDF figures in this chapter.
+And though I don’t see any code listings in the chapter, there was a download accompanying, so if there are any code changes or if you add some, please resubmit the code download after AR.
+Thanks, Kevin (PjE)]

+AR: done.
+Thx.

 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.

 Antoine de Saint-Exupéry, Airman's Odyssey

-Just when you thought it was safe to leave the comfort of your analytics lab to grab another caffeinated beverage you find yourself in a conversation with one of the security managers and are asked the inevitable and dreaded question: “Can you help us build a ‘security’ dashboard?”
-If that sentence did not cause even a flicker of your own fight-or-flight response, you may not truly understand the difficulty and complexity of designing succinct, meaningful displays of quantitative information in order to drive some type of action.
-This chapter will present techniques and advice that will enable you to design dashboards to help measure, monitor and mobilize every layer of security in your organization.
+Just when you thought it was safe to leave the comfort of your analytics lab to grab another caffeinated beverage you find yourself in a conversation with one of the security managers and are asked the inevitable and dreaded question, “Can you help us build a security dashboard?”
+If that sentence did not cause even a flicker of your own fight-or-flight response, you may not truly understand the difficulty of designing succinct, meaningful displays of quantitative information in order to drive some type of action.
+This chapter presents techniques and advice that will enable you to design dashboards to help measure, monitor, and mobilize every layer of security in your organization.

+[AU: Nice opening paragraph.
+Thanks, Kevin (PjE)]

-What Is A Dashboard, Anyway?
+What Is a Dashboard, Anyway?

 It’s nigh impossible to discuss the subject of dashboards without quoting the definition of dashboard coined by the “Godfather” of dashboards, Stephen Few:

-“A dashboard is a visual display of the most important information needed to achieve one or more objectives that has been consolidated in a single computer screen [or printed page] so it can be monitored at a glance.”
+A dashboard is a visual display of the most important information needed to achieve one or more objectives that has been consolidated in a single computer screen [or printed page] so it can be monitored at a glance.

 —Stephen Few, Information Dashboard Design

-(We’ve added “or printed page” since organizations are still quite fond of paper and there are special design considerations when planning for printed output.)
+We’ve added “or printed page” since organizations are still quite fond of paper and there are special design considerations when including printed output.

-We can make Few’s definition a bit more real by phrasing it another way: A dashboard provides a single screen/page opportunity to provide the most critical/relevant information, in the most concise and effective ways possible to enable the consumer to quickly understand the elements being described and, if necessary, make the most appropriate decision(s).
+We can make Few’s definition a bit more real by phrasing it another way: A dashboard provides a single screen/page opportunity to provide the most critical/relevant information in the most concise and effective ways possible to enable the viewer to quickly understand the elements being described and, if necessary, make the most appropriate decision(s).